Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to Rotate Access Keys of Storage Account for Service Fabric logs.md

     ![EventStoreService](../media/eventstoreservice.png)

-    If the cluster is not in a healthy state, the cluster system service 'fabric:/System/EventStoreService' will be in an error state.
-The error message will indicate the storage account key that is not valid.
+    If the cluster 'fabric:/System/EventStoreService' is in an error or warning state, the error message should indicate whether the storage account key configured is valid.

     ![EventStoreService Error](../media/eventstoreservice-error.png)